Undergraduate Degree Students

 Following are some general categories of mitigating circumstances (this list is not all inclusive):

 - Serious illness or death in the student's immediate family.

 - Immediate family or financial obligations which require a change in terms, hours or place of employment which prevents completion of a course.

 Class Participation Policy

-Students may be granted administrative or "institutional" absence when the student represents the College at a public event which is in the interest of the College or is engaged in an activity such as a field trip which contributes to the education of the student.
+Students may be granted administrative or "institutional" absence when they represent the College at a public event which is in the interest of the College or is engaged in an activity such as a field trip which contributes to the students' education.
 In granting an administrative absence, the College disclaims any liability which may occur from the loss of instruction.

 At the end of each semester the quality of students' work is evaluated by the instructor.
 Grades are indicated by letters and based on a four quality point system.
-Interpretation and quality points for each letter grade are:
+Interpretation and quality points for each letter grade are as follows: